-East Los Angeles is the best known neighborhood on the Eastside and because of the similarity of their designations, some confuse “Eastside” and “East Los Angeles” as synonymous.
+East Los Angeles is the best-known neighborhood on the Eastside and because of the similarity of their designations, some mistakenly believe that “The Eastside” and “East Los Angeles” are synonymous.
 However, whereas most of the Los Angeles’s Eastside is part of the city of Los Angeles (e.g. Boyle Heights, Brooklyn Heights, El Sereno, Happy Valley, Hillside Village, Lincoln Heights, Rose Hill, and University Hills), East Los Angeles (confusingly, given its name) is an unincorporated Eastside community that is part of the County of Los Angeles but not the city.
 Efforts to incorporate as its own city have occurred several times but thus far been unsuccessful.

 East Los Angeles is neighbored by El Sereno to the north, Alhambra to the northeast, Monterey Park to the east, Montebello to the southeast, Commerce to the south, Vernon to the southwest, and Boyle Heights to the west.

-There isn’t a lot remaining of Serbian character today outside of the Serbian United Benevolent Cemeteryand the Saint Sava Serbian Orthodox Church.
+There isn’t a lot remaining of Serbian character today outside of the Serbian United Benevolent Cemetery and the Saint Sava Serbian Orthodox Church.

 After the end of the war, some Japanese returned to East Los, such as Michi and Tommy Nishiyama, who opened El Centro grocery store next door to the handball court.
 But in the 1940s, most of East Los Angeles’s new residents were from neighboring areas like Boyle Heights, whose former slum-dwellers benefitted both from the post-war economic boom and the affordability of housing in East Los Angeles.
 By 1950, the neighborhood was almost completely Mexican-American.

 Lowrider culture began in East Los Angeles.
-In fact, as a result, the California Vehicle Code 24008actually outlawed lowriding in 1958.
+In fact, as a result, the California Vehicle Code 24008 actually outlawed lowriding in 1958.
 As a result, a customizer named Ron Aguirre developed a way of bypassing the law through the use of hydraulics.
 Although the word “lowrider” wasn’t yet used, in 1964, East Los Angeles’s Imperials car club got parade permits to allow them to cruise Whittier Boulevard between Eastern and Atlantic.

 In 1966, a group of East Los Angeles high school students formed the Young Citizens for Community Action.
 In 1967, they founded East Los Angeles’s Piranya Coffee House and changed their name to the Brown Berets.
 In 1969, they began distributing their own newspaper, La Causa.
 That same year, Jose Luis Gonzalez started the first Chicano art studio, the still extant Goez Art Studio.
 He first invited his brother, Juan (then living in Spain) to join and Juan subsequently invited David Botello to join.

-In the following decade, a variety of factors (including gang activity) led to many upwardly mobile East Los Angeles residents moving to destinations in Orange County, the San Fernando Valley, the San Gabriel Valley, and SELACO.
+In the following decade, a variety of factors (including gang activity) led to many upwardly mobile East Los Angeles residents moving to destinations in Orange County, the San Fernando Valley, the San Gabriel Valley, and Southeast Los Angeles.
 East Los Angeles’s culture has continued to thrive in spite of outward migration.
 Self Help Graphics & Art was begun in an East Los Angeles garage in the early 1970s and continues to operate today.
 The muralist arts collective East Los Streetscapers, founded by Wayne Alaniz Healy and David Rivas Botello in 1975 are responsible for many of the region’s murals.
-Willie Herrón painted some of the most celebrated murals in the city, and went on to form Los Illegals with Jesus “Xiuy” Velo, Bill Reyes, and brothers Manuel and Tony Valdez.
+Willie Herrón painted some of the most celebrated murals in the city and went on to form Los Illegals with Jesus “Xiuy” Velo, Bill Reyes, and brothers Manuel and Tony Valdez.

 Today, East Los Angeles remains the cultural center of Mexican Los Angeles.
 In 1997, the Latino Walk of Fame was installed along the sidewalks of Whittier Blvd.
 The East L.A.
 Classic Theatre is the nation’s only Latino youth-targeting Shakespearean company.
 There’s also the Josie Neglia Dance Academy.
 The neighborhood is still also served by the Los Angeles Music and Art School (LAMusArt), which was founded in 1945 by educator Pearle Irene Odell and moved to its present location in 1967.

 No visit to East Los Angeles is complete without a visit to a restaurant.
 Rocky and I enjoyed a delicious meal at La Tia.
-Other options to consider include Alvarez Bakery, Boulevard Cafe, Chronis Famous Sandwich Shop, Chung King Cafe, Diana’s Bakery, Eastside Deli, La Estrella, Fish Taco Express, Full House Buffet, El Gallo Bakery, Gallo’s Grill, Happy Bakery, King Taco, Little China Express, Little Mexico Seafood, Lolita’s Tortilleria, Lulu’s Bakery, Mi Tierra, Nick’s Burgers, Olympic Donuts, Pizza Man, El Pollon Peruvian Restaurant, Porky’s, Pronto Pizza, El Rancho Alegre, Raspado Express, La Ronda, Sandras & Lolitas Tamales, El Siete Mares, Sonora Pizza & Bakery, Super Taco, Tacos Baja Encenada, Tacos Cuernavaca, Tacos Jalisco by Angel, Tacos Mexico, Tamales Liliana, Taqueria La Que Si Llena, Texas Donuts, Thai Daily Bar BBQ, La Tiendita, Tila’s Kitchen, Tortas Ahogadas El Guero, Troy Drive In, 2 For 1 Pizza and Zacatecas Raspados.
+Other options to consider include Alvarez Bakery, Boulevard Cafe, Chronis Famous Sandwich Shop, Chung King Cafe, Diana’s Bakery, Eastside Deli, La Estrella, Fish Taco Express, Full House Buffet, El Gallo Bakery, Gallo’s Grill, Happy Bakery, King Taco, Little China Express, Little Mexico Seafood, Lolita’s Tortilleria, Lulu’s Bakery, Mi Tierra, Nick’s Burgers, Olympic Donuts, Pizza Man, El Pollon Peruvian Restaurant, Porky’s, Pronto Pizza, El Rancho Alegre, Raspado Express, La Ronda, Sandras & Lolitas Tamales, El Siete Mares, Sonora Pizza & Bakery, Super Taco, Tacos Baja Ensenada, Tacos Cuernavaca, Tacos Jalisco by Angel, Tacos Mexico, Tamales Liliana, Taqueria La Que Si Llena, Texas Donuts, Thai Daily Bar BBQ, La Tiendita, Tila’s Kitchen, Tortas Ahogadas El Guero, Troy Drive-In, 2 For 1 Pizza, and Zacatecas Raspados.

 East Los Angeles has a rich musical history, including way more than just Motley Crue’s mention in the song “Wildside.”
 A walk around the neighborhood will inevitably include crossing paths with wandering guitarists and accordionists.
-In the past, East Los had a vibrant music scene that drew chicano artists from various areas to play venues including Lalo Guerrero’s Eastside Nightclub, Kennedy Hall, Rudy’s Past Houseand Vex.
+In the past, East Los had a vibrant music scene that drew Chicano artists from various areas to play venues including Lalo Guerrero’s Eastside Nightclub, Kennedy Hall, Rudy’s Past House, and Vex.

 Performers from East Los Angeles include members of Black Eyed Peas, Cannibal & the Headhunters, Hope Sandoval, J-vibe, Kid Frost, Los Lobos, Louie Perez, Luis Villegas, Quetzal, Suzanna Guzman, Taboo, The Bags, The Blazers, Thee Midniters, Thee Undertakers, and Tierra.
-Rap label Dragon Mob Recordswas established in East Los Angeles in 2002.
+Rap label Dragon Mob Records was established in East Los Angeles in 2002.

-There are still several stores, swap meet stalls and sidewalk vendors peddling various Spanish language artists.
+There are still several stores, swap meet stalls, and sidewalk vendors peddling various Spanish language artists.

-Many films and a few TV shows have been filmed or set, in part or in whole, in East Los Angeles, including:The Magnificent Amebersons (1942), the TV series Emergency!
+Many films and a few TV shows have been filmed or set, in part or in whole, in East Los Angeles, including The Magnificent Ambersons (1942), the TV series Emergency!
 (1972), the series Chico and the Man(1974), Rocky (1976), Boulevard nights (1979), The Hunter (1980), Breakin’ 2 – Electric Boogaloo(1984), Born in East L.A.
 (1987), Stand & Deliver (1988), The Rookie (1990), American Me (1992), My Family (1995), the series Resurrection Blvd (2000), Crazy/Beautiful (2001), the series American Family(2002), Real Women Have Curves (2002), El Padrino (2004), Havoc (2005), Huge Naked Guy (2006), El Muerto (2007), The Devil’s Tomb (2009), Drive by Chronicles – Sidewayz (2009).
 East Los Angeles was also the birthplace of noted actor/director Edward James Olmos.

 The most famous theater in East Los Angeles is the historic Golden Gate Theater, a Spanish Baroque Revival Churrigueresque-style theater built in 1927.
-When the movie palace opened, the 1,345 seat theater showed silent films.
+When the movie palace opened, the 1,345-seat theater showed silent films.
 By the 1970s, it was showing movies with Spanish subtitles and Spanish Language movies (as was The Unique Theater, down the street).
 It closed in 1986 and is now rumored to be the future home of a drug store.
 All of the structures have been demolished except the auditorium, although there are efforts to restore this amazing site to its former glory.